julianeon/useful-bash-scripts/README.md

 It will tell all you all the files that were last modified on 10-19-23.

+## daydifference.sh

+This script finds the amount of days that have passed between the two days that you give it as arguments.

+Run it like this:

+`./daydifference.sh 092523 111023`

 ## downloaded_file_rename.sh

 This script is for when you've downloaded a file to ~/Downloads and it has a name like 393248092349809.jpg.